Leadership and Board of Trustees

 Satoshi is eager to serve the multinational community of ISP, and to participate actively in the school’s new strategic plan.
 His daughter, Sari Imai, a member of the ISP Class of 2016, received her IB diploma with a perfect score of 45.

 Trilingual in English, French and Japanese, Satoshi enjoys participating in cultural exchanges and playing piano as hobbies.

 Joško Bobanović was born and grew up in Croatia.
 He completed his university studies in physics at the University of Zagreb, Croatia, then moved to Canada to obtain a PhD in Physical Oceanography at Dalhousie University, later followed by an MBA in Finance and Marketing from McGill University.
 Throughout his career he has worked in research and development as an entrepreneur, in marketing, and most recently in the investment industry assisting entrepreneurs in building next generation technology companies.

 His experience in living in different countries and interacting with different cultures in many languages allows him to appreciate the diversity and the contribution an international environment can offer.
 He is currently a partner at Sofinnova Partners, a leading European venture capital investment fund and is responsible for early stage investments in renewable chemistry and bioenergy companies across Europe.

-Jessica Lovejoy, Trustee
+Jessica Lovejoy, Secretary